kwindrem/TailscaleGX/ReadMe.md

 Note that IP forwarding will impact CPU performance so use with caution.

+# Other tailscale enhancements

+It is possible to customize tailscale via it's command line interface.
+All those parameters are stored in the tailscale config which is located in an area of the file system that survives a firmware update so thise settings would be nonvolatile.

+E.g.,:

+>__/data/TailscaleGX/tailscale set --advertise-routes "192.168.8.0/24"__

 # Tailscale authorization key

 An alternate way to connect the GX device to your tailnet is to use an authorization key.